jeffreykegler/old_kollos/components/main/kollos/grammar.lua.md

 and for every input `i`,
-when both the external grammar and internal grammar is used to parse `i`, every parse tree produced by the internal grammar is brick-consistent with some parse tree produced by the external grammar.
+when both the external grammar and internal grammar is used to parse `i`,

+* every parse tree produced by the internal grammar is brick-consistent with some parse tree produced by the external grammar,

+* and vice versa,
+  every parse tree produced by the external grammar is brick-consistent with some parse tree produced by the internal grammar.

-The previous definition might be made clearer by rephrasing it to cover only the special case where both the internal and external grammars are unambiguous:
+The previous definition is perhaps clearer when rephrased so that applies only to the special case in which both the internal and external grammars are unambiguous.
 A rewrite is *semantically-safe* iff, for every application of the rewrite, and for every input `i`,